Kamogelo-7/Kamogelo-7/README.md

 ### Hi, I'm Kamogelo 👋

 I'm a passionate Front-End Software Developer dedicated to crafting engaging web experiences.
-My journey is fueled by continuous learning and refining my skills in the ever-evolving world of web development.
+Fueled by continuous learning and refining my skills in the ever-evolving world of web development.

 ## 🌟 What I Do
 - 📊**Web Development**: Building responsive, user-friendly interfaces with the latest technologies.